metagenopolis/CroCoDeEL/README.md

 ```

 ### Results interpretation

-CroCoDeEL will probably report false contamination events for samples with similar species abundances profiles (e.g. longitudinal data, animals raised together).\
+CroCoDeEL is a decision-support tool and **should not be considered a definitive contamination classification system**.
-For non-related samples, CroCoDeEL may occasionally generate false positives that can be filtered out by a human-expert.\
+It may report false-positive contamination events, particularly for samples withs similar species abundance profiles (e.g. longitudinal samples).

-Thus, we strongly recommend inspecting scatterplots of each contamination event to discard potential false positives.\
+Therefore, we strongly recommend carefully reviewing the scatterplots associated with each predicted contamination event in order to identify and discard potential false positives.

-Please check the [wiki](https://github.com/metagenopolis/CroCoDeEL/wiki) for more information.
+To facilitate this interpretation step, we recommend using the [CroCoDeEL Interpretation Interface](https://metagenopolis.github.io/CroCoDeEL_interpreter/), which provides an interactive environment for exploring and validating CroCoDeEL results.

 ### Reproduce results of the paper
 Species abundance tables of the training, validation and test datasets are available in this [repository](https://doi.org/10.57745/N6JSHQ).